Install Portworx Backup in Federated Mode

 - Helm 3.x installed on the workstation used for installation

-- Network access to the Kubernetes API server of each shoot cluster (to push CRs)
+- Network access to the Kubernetes API server of each application cluster (to push CRs)

 - Non-air-gapped environments: access to the Portworx Backup Helm chart repository (